JanuarySnow/Nomad/README.md

 Most of the armor is craftable however, but gated behind later perks.

-Chems and Alcohol now have appropiate visuals, along with low health effects.

-Coffee

-Tea

-Fishing

-Fast Travel handled by the excellent JOURNEY mod, by default fast travel is restricted to "fast travel to Settlements only, from anywhere"

-Power Armor mods are the same as from Welcome to Paradise, with Consistent Power Armor Overhaul, Take your cores, restore power armor frames, and some assembly required.
+Power Armor mods are the same as from Welcome to Paradise, with Consistent Power Armor Overhaul, Take your cores, restore power armor frames, and some assembly required. ( fusion core drain rebalanced due to no fast travel - drains less )

-You can pet dogs!

-Dogmeat backpacks!

-West-tek tactical optics!
+West-tek tactical optics

 No Power armor or minigun in Concord, because fuck you thats why.

 No already-built crafting benches or power armor crafting bench in Sanctuary or Red Rocket, because fuck you thats why

 Weapons are uniformly more expensive to purchase, especially prewar ones!

-Bows

-Crossbows

 ## FUTURE PLANS